isomerpages/ogp-poe-weikeong/pages/FAQ.md

 </li>
 <li>
 <p>Teamwork: Having worked on hundreds of projects and experience running
-a startup, Wei Keong has honed his ability to work in teams though empathy and communicating with clarity and sincerity.</p>
+a startup, Wei Keong has honed his ability to work in teams through empathy and communicating with clarity and sincerity.</p>
 <p></p>
 </li>